WadiiBoulila/Hybrid-Privacy-Preserving-Deep-Learning/README.md

 ![tree](ImgEcrypt.jpg)

 # Demo
-You can test the whole process of image encryption, and training on plain and encrypted images, on a sample dataset, using this [Colab notebook](https://colab.research.google.com/drive/14iYEfy6Tj27n7_QHy-rSakY2ANYmNRrv?usp=sharing).
+You can test the whole process of image encryption, and training on plain and encrypted images, on a sample dataset, using this [Colab notebook](https://colab.research.google.com/drive/14iYEfy6Tj27n7_QHy-rSakY2ANYmNRrv?usp=sharing) (save a copy of the notebook if you want to modify it).